microsoft/ApplicationInspector/README.md

 Application Inspector is in GENERAL AUDIENCE release status.
 Your feedback is important to us.
 If you're interested in contributing, please review the CONTRIBUTING.md.

-Application Inspector is availble as a command line tool or NuGet package and is supported on Windows, Linux, or MacOS.
+Application Inspector is available as a command line tool or NuGet package and is supported on Windows, Linux, or MacOS.

 Platform specific binaries of the ApplicationInspector CLI are available on our GitHub [releases page](https://github.com/microsoft/ApplicationInspector/releases).